Masaryk University Academic and Professional Employee Code of Ethics

 c) objectively and critically assesses any conflict of interest potentially arising during evaluative and expert activities and declines the offer to participate in case such a conflict should arise.

-(4) As a member of employee recruitment committees, an employee advocates openness during committee proceedings.
+(4) As a member of employee recruitment committees, an employee advocates openness during committee proceedings in an international environment while employing a transparent, impartial and equal approach.

 Principles of Collegial Conduct

-(2) Ethical principles governing the conduct MU employees include a collegial approach to students, based on respect for
+(2) Moral principles governing the conduct MU employees include a collegial approach to students, based on respect for

 a) individual student personalities,